Florida Drug and Alcohol Treatment Centers

 Takeaways from this article:

-Types of rehab in Florida
+Types of addiction treatment available in Florida

-How to pay for detox in Florida
+How to pay for detox or rehab

-Types of Rehab in Florida
+Types of Treatment Centers in Florida

 There are three different types of treatment for those seeking help with substance abuse: detox, inpatient care, and outpatient care.